vanny96/challenge-shift-to-sdv/README.md

 The connectivity path enables over-the-air updates and upgrades.

-To enable this, write a Symphony provider application that receives an Ankaios manifest via the Eclipse Symphony meta-orchestrator running on Azure.
-The provider receives the new Ankaios manifest from the cloud and forwards the Ankaios manifest to Ankaios, which deploys all of the manifest's workloads.
-Workloads are updated over-the-air by simply changing the image version of the containers to point to a different version of the application.
+To enable this, write a [Symphony Provider application](apps/symphony_provider) that receives an Ankaios manifest via the Eclipse Symphony meta-orchestrator running on Azure.
+The received from the cloud manifest can be forwarded to Ankaios, which deploys all of the manifest's workloads.
+Running workloads are updated over-the-air by simply changing the image version of the containers to point to a different version of the application.

-...
-TODO!
+New workloads listed in the manifest can upgrade the vehicle and add additional functionality.

+The Symphony Provider can also be used to monitor the state of the Ankaios cluster and with this of the vehicle and report it to the cloud for auditing and debugging purposes.

-## Development environment
+# Development environment

 The following is provided inside the devcontainer: